Uj1797/Cybersecurity-Material/README.md

 # Cyber Security Worksheets

 Welcome to my repository of cyber security worksheets, compiled while studying for the Google Cyber Security Certification.
-This collection serves as a resource for key concepts and practices in cyber security, which might be particularly useful if I pursue a role in Federal Network Security (FNS).
+This collection serves as a resource for key concepts and practices in cyber security, which might be particularly useful if I pursue a role in Network Security.

 ## Overview